 The Honourable Company also initiated the highly successful Schools’ Christmas Science Lecture series, which is aimed at stimulating young children’s interest in science, technology, engineering and mathematics.
-The lectures are open to all schools across the county and are funded by sponsorship secured through the efforts of a past Warden so that there is no charge to those attending.
-But it's not just for this reason that the lectures have proved so popular, see more here.
+The lectures are open to all schools across the county and are funded by sponsorship secured through the efforts of a past warden so that there is no charge to those attending.
+But it is not just for this reason that the lectures have proved so popular, see more here.

 The county has its share of disadvantaged families too, so the Company and its members give both time and money to various schemes targeted at helping deprived sections of the community such as the Gloucestershire Bike Project, the Aston Project, Cirencester Housing for Young People and the Pied Piper Trust.

 From the outset the Honourable Company has recognised the outstanding service to the community of the armed forces, reservists and cadets and makes annual awards to both individual cadets and to units who have made exceptional contributions to their local communities.
 The Company also sponsors awards to outstanding young athletes through the Gloucestershire Playing Fields Association.
 Further details of the most recent awards are below.

 The 2019 winners of the Honourable Company's annual cadet awards were as follows: